talisainen/Scriptor-Jekyll-Theme/_posts/2025-11-30-November-activities.md

 You can learn more about our contributions, as well as the broader Estonian innovation ecosystem, by exploring the book here: [https://innovationsoftheworld.com/ecosystems/innovate-estonia/](https://innovationsoftheworld.com/ecosystems/innovate-estonia/)

-We hope our ongoing work — from AI-supported teaching and assessment, to international cooperation and global capacity-building — continues to highlight Estonia’s role as a leader in educational innovation and research.
+We sincerely hope our ongoing work — from AI-supported teaching and assessment, to international cooperation and global capacity-building — continues to highlight Estonia’s role as a leader in educational innovation and research.